nyu-ossd-s20/Charleshthomasiii-weekly/_posts/2020-04-21-#8-most_recent.md

 astronomical heights.
 Verizon guy agrees: "Make your github look good or I won't hire you".
 That isn't a quote, but he said several times that a presentable github impresses him (the flipside being a bad one does not)<sup>2</sup>.
 The converse
 equation: *not good github -> no job*.
-When I heard him talk about making a presentable github, I was *this* close to launching into a diatribe on corporate america having disproportionate influence on computer science.
+When I heard him talk about making a presentable github, I was *this* close to launching into a diatribe on corporate America having disproportionate influence on computer science.
 I didn't because it would've ruined the presentation and
 I don't think he would give a talk again.<sup>3</sup> If students are conscious of the fact that employers look at their github, they won't take risks.
 What if your OSS project is ideologically opposed to modern advertising practices?
 What if it would mean the undoing of a fortune 500 company?
 What if the founder is a communist nutjob with good intentions?<sup>4</sup>